SwiftSeal/resistify/README.md

 *Cute!
 NB: Some false-positive motif hits are evident in this example - it might be of interest to not plot them, or plot only LRR motifs which tend to be a bit more informative.*

-## A note on run time

-The run time of `resistify` scales linearly with the total number of NLRs present in the input sequence file.
-A file with 200 NLRs will take approximately twice as long as a file with 100 NLRs.
-This does not apply to the total number of *sequences* - an input of 50,000 sequences with 100 NLRs will run just as fast as an input of 1,000 sequences with 100 NLRs.

 ## Contributing

 Contributions are greatly appreciated!